openpreserve/pagelyzer/README.md

 | url | URI | web page URL |
 | browser |  browser code | Browser for render URL (default: firefox )   |

-Debuging
+Debugging
 ------------------
 | parameter 	| arguments 							  	| description 													|
 | ------------ | :----------------------------------------: | ------------------------------------------------------------- |
 | debugpath |  path | path for storing debug image files of after-rendering  |
 | debugshot | none | get image files of after-rendering.
 Only used when -get score parameter is used  |

-Browsers code are the same as defined in selenium.
+Browser codes are the same as defined in selenium.
 For instance:
 * firefox (default)
 * chrome
 * iexploreproxy